pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 This mechanism allows the easy implementation of a 'silence alarm' function on selected output channels.

-Finally and optionally, the plugin will attempt to send push notifications to subscribed devices.
+Finally and optionally, the plugin can use Internet push notification services to send push notifications of alarm conditions to subscribed users/devices.
+This will only be useful if and when the Signal K LAN has a reliable Internet connection.

-This feature is disabled by default and full functionality will require non-trivial configuration of the Signal K host operating environment.
+This feature is disabled by default and full functionality will usually require non-trivial configuration of the Signal K host operating environment.
 See the discussion below.